 Time to finalize your head count and confirm who will be coming.
 Check that you have enough plates, silverware and wineglasses and take inventory of what's in your kitchen.
 You can ask to borrow anything that's missing from friends or family.
 Next, make your shopping list.
 Take a look at what you already have in your pantry and go from there.
 If you start the grocery shopping early, you can save money by taking advantage of sale items (think shelf-stable ingredients like olive oil, nuts and flour).
 You could also ask guests to bring the wine and beer for the evening, or see if they'd like to prepare an appetizer or dessert, to help cut down on cost.

-• Make the dressing for the Simple Green Salad with Citronette: This quick salad comes together even more quickly when you make the salad dressing ahead of time.
-Store the dressing in the fridge for up to 3 days, and when ready to use, bring to room temperature, shake well and toss with the salad greens.
+* Make the dressing for the Mixed Greens & Citrus Salad: This quick salad comes together even more quickly when you make the salad dressing ahead of time.
+Store the dressing in the fridge for up to 4 days, and when ready to use, bring to room temperature, shake well and toss with the salad greens.

 Take the time today to get as much organized as possible.
 Pull out the dishes and silverware, and even set the table if you have time.
 Print out the recipes and double check that you have everything you need from the store.